srvrco/getssl/README.md

 if a location for a file starts with ssh:  it is assumed the next part of the file is the hostname, followed by a colon, and then the path. files will be copied using scp, and it assumes that you have a key on the server ( for passwordless access).
 You can set the user, port etc for the server in your .ssh/config file

-if an ACL starts with ftp:  it as assumed that the line is in the format "ftp:UserID:Password:someserver.com:/path/to/acme-challenge"
+if an ACL starts with ftp: or sftp: it as assumed that the line is in the format "ftp:UserID:Password:someserver.com:/path/to/acme-challenge". sftp requires sshpass.
 Note:  FTP can not be used for uploading private key or certificates as it's not a secure method of transfer.

 ssh can also be used for the reload command if using on remote servers.